Sequences

 (inclusive) up to the second parameter (exclusive).
 Use interleave

-to combine two sequences.
+and partition to combine two sequences.

 Test: Same as in last exercise.